-Collaborative relationships with physicians at MD Anderson Cancer Center, Yale University, Oregon Health Sciences University, Sarah Cannon Research Institute, University of Colorado, the University of California, San Diego, the University of Minnesota, the John Wayne Cancer Institute, Columbia University, Johns Hopkins Medical Institute, Vanderbilt University, University of Texas Southwestern Medical Center, St. Josephs of Orange, St. Luke's Cancer Center, and Georgetown University.
-We have worked closely with a number of physicians at institutions on various collaborative projects in different cancer types including breast, NSCLC, prostate, colorectal, ovarian, bladder, renal and endometrial.
+Collaborative relationships with physicians at Northwestern University Lurie Cancer Center, Stanford University, Penn State University, the University of California, San Diego, the St. John Cancer Center of Santa Monica (former John Wayne Cancer Institute), Columbia University, Emory University, Johns Hopkins Medical Institute, and others.
+We have worked closely with dozens of physicians at many leading academic institutions on various collaborative projects in different cancer types including breast, NSCLC, prostate, colorectal, ovarian, bladder and endometrial.
 These projects provide us access to leading researchers, clinicians and key thought leaders, access to valuable patient samples and insight into clinical applications for our assays.
 Some of these projects have resulted in publications in leading journals, such as Cancer Discovery and Cancer Medicine, which enhances our standing in the oncology community and supports our marketing efforts.